avalonmediasystem/avalon-docker/README.md

 1. Clone this Repo
 2. Copy dotenv.example to .env and fill in the passwords and Rails secret key base.
 3. From inside the avalon-docker directory
+  * `sudo chmod a+w masterfiles` to setup write permission for shared directory
   * `docker-compose pull` to get the prebuilt images from [Dockerhub](dockerhub.com)
   * `docker-compose up` to stand up the stack

-To access the site, visit http://localhost:80 in your browser.
+To access the site, visit http://localhost in your browser.

 ### Notes
 * `docker-compose logs <service_name>` to see the container(s) logs